zebpalmer/WeatherAlerts/README.rst

 Goals
 ------
-Use cases that I am moving to support first.
+Use cases that I am planning to support.

 - Command line usage
 - Packaged module to call from other programs
+- Daemon to run and post alerts to console as they come in
 - Nagios monitoring script
 - A web service that given various paramaters will return json or raw text summaries of the requested data.
+- Would love to see someone (or me when I get time/figure out how) write a KDE plasmoid/widget from this...

 *If you have another use case, feel free to submit a request and jump in to help if you can.*